 During my career at KJRH 2 News Oklahoma, I have produced, written and hosted several award-winning documentaries dedicated to health and welfare issues.

 "2 for the Cure: Life Stories" focused on three women battling breast cancer.
 They were truly inspiring, courageous women who offered tremendous support and encouragement during my own mother's fight with breast cancer.
 After that project, my photographer, Aaron McColloch, and I developed another documentary on four people fighting four types of cancer.
 These programs won state, regional and national awards; including the prestigious Edward R. Murrow Award from the RTNDA.

 A short time later, I spent an entire year producing and writing the documentary, "Shaking the Silence: Prevention, Awareness and Education of Shaken Baby Syndrome."
 Working with our talented photojournalists, I followed a young father from arrest to conviction to the day he reported to prison for fracturing the skull of his girlfriend's baby.
 My documentary team also followed two young parents struggling to cope with their baby's brain damage and health challenges after his babysitter shook him violently and dropped him in his crib.
 The Parent-Child Center of Tulsa, regional hospitals and several high schools later utilized the documentary to help raise awareness of the danger of shaking a vulnerable baby.
 "Shaking the Silence" won Best Documentary awards from the Society of Professional Journalists and the Oklahoma Association of Broadcasters.

-I feel very fortunate to work in this field here at 2 Works for You.
+I feel very fortunate to work in this field here at 2 News Oklahoma.
 There is a wonderful team of producers, photographers and managers here who are dedicated to covering the news and work hard for our viewers.